 Attending credit counselling session

 Debt management can weigh you down.
 Seeking advice from a credit counsellor is a smart move to maintain control.
 You can talk to a qualified and trustworthy debt counselor, but this won’t affect your credit.
 However, they’ll set up a repayment plan for you which will show up on the credit report, but this won’t impact the score.

-You need to tread with caution when searching for credit counsellors.
+You need to tread with caution when searching for credit counselling services.
 Numerous scammers waiting to defraud you of your hard-earned money through promises of taking over the payments to creditors while their main aim is to run away with the money.

 Opening a new account will prompt utility companies to analyse your credit, but they will not report any payment history to any credit bureau.
 This is unless you become delinquent and the service is stopped.
 In short, it means that your score won’t rise if you make on-time payments or open a utility account.
 However, if you skip or make late payments, your score will take a hit.

 Your personal information

 Credit reports contain personal information such as previous and current addresses, your name, birth date, social security number and records such as bankruptcies, IVAs and recorded lien.
 On the other hand, it doesn’t indicate your gender, race, marital status, religion or political inclination.
 These factors won’t affect your score.

 Getting into marriage

 Your credit score is personal.
 This means even after marriage; the score will remain private.
 The scores and histories will not be merged.
 If your partner has a bad credit, your personal score will not suffer.
 However, this will kill any ambitions of getting a joint loan.

 Now you know how your score is calculated including the factors that contribute to the overall rating.
 You also know which factors don’t affect your score in any way.
 This will enable you to focus your efforts on what matters.
 Maintaining a stellar credit score is in your best interest as borrowing bad credit loan lenders are much more expensive than lenders for people with good credit.